As many of the biggest and famous cities in Europe, I’m thinking of London and Rome for example, but also around in the world, Milan can be expensive.

 Ravioli with pork and Savoy cabbage

-Vegetarian ravioli with spinaches, carrots, Savoy cabbage, celery, chives, ginger, tofu and soy noodles
+Vegetarian ravioli with spinaches, carrots, Savoy cabbage, celery, chives, ginger, tofu, and soy noodles.

 La Ravioleria Sarpi, Via Paolo Sarpi 27 Milan

-Tested in September 2017
+Tested in September 2017 and January 2023

 *I do not like to divide people who live in a place according to their country of origin.
 A place is not yours just because you were born there.
 A place belongs to those who live, develop and protect it.
-What happens in the Chinatown of Milan, but also in many multicultural neighboroods of Italy, is that people with Italian origins do not see as positive the arrival of people from abroad.
-You might have experienced the same in your country, anyway I speak for what I see here.
+What happens in the Chinatown of Milan, but also in many multicultural neighborhoods of Italy, is that people with Italian origins do not see as positive the arrival of people from abroad.
+You might have experienced the same in your country, anyway, I speak for what I see here.

 Leave a Reply